A young woman with pink hair and turquoise headphones writes in a notebook while looking at a laptop.

 1. The student borrows a specific dollar amount.
 The lender specifies the interest rate and repayment terms.
 In the case of federal student loans, interest rates and terms are set by federal law.

 3. The borrower repays the loan based on the agreed upon terms.
-Terms will be set by the lender, for private student loans, or by law for federal student loans.
+Terms will be set by the lender for private student loans, or by law for federal student loans.

 Pros and Cons of Installment Credit

-Cons of Installment Loans
+Pros of Installment Loans Cons of Installment Loans

-Is repaid with a set number of payments of the same amount, which can make it easier for budgeting purposes.
+They are paid with a set number of payments of the same amount, which can make it easier for budgeting purposes.
 Missed or late payments may negatively impact the borrower’s credit score.

 For some installment loans, it is possible to reduce interest charges by paying the loan off early.
 Depending on the type of installment loan and the lender, there may be penalties or fees for paying off the loan early.
+(Generally, there are no prepayment penalties for paying off student loans early.)

 Pros of Installment Credit

-Payments
+Predictable Payments

 Installment credit payments are made on a set schedule that’s determined by the lender.
 This makes them a predictable, long-term strategy for paying off debt, and also makes it easier to factor them into your budget, especially if the installment loan has fixed interest rates.